fuel-infrastructure/sp1-fuelstream/contracts/README.md

-# Deploy new Blobstream X contract
+# Deploy new FuelStreamX contract

 Fill out the following fields in `.env` in `contracts` folder: